Do I need a referral to see my physiotherapist?

 Will not leave you on the table with devices, instruments or machines whilst they treat someone else

 Will rely more on a functional movement assessment and special orthopaedic tests to diagnose you rather than basing your treatment purely on an x-ray.
+Their is a less than 5% correlation between symptoms and what we can see on an xray.

 Will not advise you that you have a joint “subluxation” or that a joint that is “out of place”.
-There have been a number of MRI and CT scan studies conducted before and after joint manipulations that have found manipulations do not alter the joint position.
+There have been a number of MRI and CT scan studies conducted before and after joint manipulations that have found manipulations do not alter joint position.
 The “click” you can hear when this happens is from a process called tribonucleation in which an air bubble is quickly formed then dissipated.
 A manipulation can stretch a joint, but it will not alter its position.

 Will tend towards joint mobilisations and manipulations for more acute problems (less than 4 weeks) and exercise-based rehabilitation for more chronic problems (greater than 4 weeks).
 This recommendation is in line with recent, large population studies finding that joint mobilisations and manipulations only have a short-term, pain-relieving effect and do not result in good, long-term outcomes for chronic conditions.